hankehly/deploy-airflow-on-ecs-fargate/README.md

 }
 ```

-Notes:
+### Container image management

+During development, your team could build adhoc images using the `git` commit hash.
+For example `deploy-airflow-on-ecs-fargate-2.2.3-python3.9:de4f657`.
+In production, you could tag images using semantic versioning.
+For example `deploy-airflow-on-ecs-fargate-2.2.3-python3.9:0.1`.

+### Notes
-- I use `name_prefix` to avoid name collisions with other AWS resources in global namespaces (like security groups, IAM roles, etc..).
-This is especially useful for SecretManager, where you must wait at least 7 days before you can fully delete a secret.
+- To avoid collisions with other AWS resource, I often use `name_prefix` instead of `name` in terraform configuration files.
+This is especially useful for SecretManager, which requires a 7 day wait period before fully deleting the secret.
+- There are various "gotchas" in the terraform configuration that can be tricky to determine beforehand.

 ### Todo
+- Add infrastructure diagram
 - Describe technical decisions / tradeoffs
-- Add infrastructure diagram
-- Add development, deployment tips (eg. how to manage image versions, etc..)

-Gotchas
-- If you encounter a `ConcurrentUpdateException` saying you already have a pending update to an Auto Scaling resource, just run the apply command again.